 The PGM output activates when the system experiences both a telephone line trouble and an alarm.
-When the system is armed, the output will deactivate only if an access code is entered or if the telephone line is restored.
+When the system is armed, the output will deactivate only if an access code is entered or if the telephone line is restored with the system is in an armed or disarmed state.

-If an alarm activates this output in the disarmed state, the output will deactivate if a user enters a valid access code while the Bell Cut-off timer is counting down, or if the telephone line is restored.
+If an alarm activates this output in the disarmed state, the output will deactivate if a user enters a valid access code while the Bell Cut-off timer is counting down.
 The output will also deactivate if someone arms the system after the Bell Cut-off has expired.

-NOTE:This output will activate for all silent and audible alarms except the Duress alarm.
+This output will activate for all silent and audible alarms except the Duress alarm and 24-hr PGM inputs.